Paul Deacon

-Following his departure from Sale Sharks, it was announced that Deacon had rejoined Wigan, as an assistant coach, working alongside Shaun Wane.
+Following his departure from Sale Sharks, it was announced that Deacon had rejoined Wigan, as an assistant coach, working alongside head coach Matthew Peet.

 Playing career

 Early career

 Hailing from Standish near Wigan, a former Hindley amateur, Deacon made his senior professional début four days before his 18th birthday as a substitute for Oldham in a 48–6 Challenge Cup fourth round home victory over Rochdale Hornets on 9 February 1997.
 He made only four appearances for Oldham before moving to the Bradford Bulls.

 Bradford Bulls

 Deacon scored a try and goal on his début for the Bradford Bulls at in a 36–10 Super League home victory over Huddersfield Giants on 28 June 1998.
 Deacon played for the Bradford Bulls from the interchange bench in the 1999 Super League Grand Final which was lost to St. Helens.